agateau/plouf/README.md

 as a shareware in 1994: a floppy disk of the demo version (limited to 4 plays) could be ordered from a few Amiga freeware and shareware floppy disk dealers.

-To my knowledge, it was never made available on the Internet.
+To my knowledge, it has never been made available on the Internet.
 The floppy disks containing the source code stayed for 18 years together with my Amiga in a storage room.

 Some time ago I decided to release it as free software.
 I bought a NULL-modem cable and transfered the source code to my laptop.
 I then adjusted a few things,